CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 Features:

-- Colors for subcommands, options, and arguments
+- Colours for subcommands, options, and arguments.
-- More consistent documentation for optional arguments
+- More consistent documentation for optional arguments.
-- alignment of the descriptions
+- Alignment of the descriptions.
-- Wrapping of the description to the terminal width with a maximum width considered
+- Wrapping of the description to the terminal width with a maximum width considered.

 <center><a href="http://feeds.cocoapods.org">
 {% breaking_image /assets/blog_img/CocoaPods-0.33/pod_help.png %}